mapachurro/wordsofweb3/README.md

 ```
 Given the fact that each `term` object will be labelled with its equivalent in English, a sort of reverse route mapping function could be developed to draw the connections between translations of given terms, and during the build process, create these links in the entry pages.

+### Paths and slugs

+Ideally, the url structure will be something like `wordsofweb3/home`; `wordsofweb3/account`; `wordsofweb3/cuenta`, with no prefixing of e.g. locale codes, etc. This may require a small file server, to make each locale's HTML files available at the top directory level.

+Additionally, we should not, e.g., convert non-Latin alphabets into strings of `%%C9A%` etc.; this is meant to be a reference and educational site, and making the URLs unreadable to those trying to access it is contrary to its primary goals.

+## Creating the connections between the `definitions`

+This part is crucial, and yet to be engineered.

+`./utils/intertextual.js` will run **after** `build-pages.js`, and it will do this work.
+For each locale, it will:

+- Ingest the corresponding `./locales/<locale-code>.json` file
+- Iterate over the built files for that locale in `./static/<locale-code>/*`
+- In each HTML file within that directory, locate the `<p id="description">` tag which will have been created by `build-pages.js`
+- Search for terms or phrases which [match](#matching) a `term` key in the .json file
+- For each match, create a hyperlink to that term, following the pattern `./<term-key>.html`.
+Given that all the .html files will be in the same directory, this should provide for easy resolution. **terms will not be indexed across languages**.

+This script should have robust console logging and graceful error handling, given the number of edge cases it will present.
+It should save this output to file at `./utils/intertextual-output-<number>.txt`, increasing the number each time so that subsequent versions of the log can be checked.

+### Matching

+There is a difficult implementation detail here: `stop words`, `stems`, and `plurals`.

+A quality contextual search will use detailed information about the morphology of a given language to find a *good* match, not just something that happens to match a pattern.
+One option is to leverage [lunr-languages](https://github.com/MihaiValentin/lunr-languages), which has a decent and open source (MPL) collection of such files.

 # Overall site / `static` directory structure